unitedtriangle/detector-protege-of-missing-critical-items-attached-to-lawn-mower/README.md

 # Protégé
-Detect missing critical items attached to a lawn mower at the final inspection stage of the assembly process.
+Protégé detects missing critical items attached to a lawn mower at the final inspection stage of the assembly process.
 Critical items include an owner's manual.

 # Installation
 ```bash